widora/openwrt_widora/package/kernel/lirc/README.md

--------     In test and construction.....
+-------     In test and construction     --------

-This is an infrared remote control receiver module.
+This is a driver program for infrared remote control receiver demodulation module.
+An infrared receiver module has three pins, two for power supply and one for data output.
+The data output pin shall be connected to Widora IO17 PIN.

 midas zhou